Industry News

 • facilitate decision-making

-• improve the quality of deliverables
+• improve the quality of the deliverables

 The key elements of an effective marketing brief